dalgado-aws/astrovim-config/README.md

-### Getting started with Astrovim on Windows with Windows Terminal and PowerShell
+### Getting started with AstroNvim on Windows with Windows Terminal and PowerShell

 1. Open Windows Terminal

    ctrl + shift + p ... open command palette ...show all commands

-   ctrl + shift + t ... new terminal
+   ctrl + shift + t ... new terminal window

-   ctrl + tab ... switch to next terminal window ctrl + shift +tab ... switch to previous terminal window

-   ctrl + shift + w ... close tab. if this is the last tab, it will close the terminal window
+   ctrl + tab ... switch to next terminal window ctrl + shift + tab ... switch to previous terminal window ctrl + shift + w ... close terminal window. if this is the last terminal window, it will close the terminal window

    alt + shift + + ... split terminal window horizontally
-   alt + shift + <
+   alt + shift + < ... resize the split
-   alt + shift + > ... resize the split
+   alt + shift + >
-   ctrl + shift + w... will close the split alt + < go to the right tab alt + < go to the left tab

-   ctrl - NUM PAD - ... decrease font size
+   ctrl + shift + w ... will close the split alt + < go to the right tab alt + < go to the left tab ctrl + NUM PAD -(Minus) ... decrease font size

 2. Install nvim for windows